CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 In this lab, you will complete the following exercises:

-- Exercise 1: Create and set up Fabric Workspace
+- Exercise 1: Getting Started with Microsoft Fabric: Activate Trial and Set Up a Workspace

 - Exercise 2: Explore Copilot for Data Flows